Jaan Kaplinski: Political career

 From 1992 to 1995 Kaplinski was a member of the Riigikogu (the Estonian parliament).
 He was originally a candidate on the Centre Party list, but soon became an independent representative.
 Since 2004 he was a member of the Estonian Social Democratic Party.
 In the 2005 local government elections, he ran in Tartu and was ESDP's first candidate in their list.
 Kaplinski was elected as the second Social Democrat candidate (Estonia uses an open list system in local elections), collecting 1,045 votes.
 Jaan Kaplinski was one of those intellectuals who supported Toomas Hendrik Ilves' candidature.

 Personal life

 Kaplinski's mother, Nora (Raudsepp), was Estonian.
-His father was Jerzy Bonifacy Edward Kaplinski, a Polish professor of philology at Tartu University, who was arrested by Soviet troops and died of starvation in a Soviet labour camp in 1945.
+His father was Jerzy Bonifacy Edward Kapliński, a Polish professor of philology at Tartu University, who was arrested by Soviet troops and died of starvation in a Soviet labour camp in 1943.
 His great-uncle was Polish painter and political activist Leon Kapliński.
 As an adult, Kaplinski came to believe that his father had distant Jewish ancestry, and was a relative of Jacob Frank.

 Kaplinski was married to writer and director of the Tartu Toy Museum, Tiia Toomet.
 They had three sons and one daughter - Ott-Siim Toomet, Lauris Kaplinski, Lemmit Kaplinski and Elo-Mall Toomet.
 He had a daughter, translator Maarja Kaplinski, from his first marriage to Küllike Kaplinski.
-He later had a long-term relationship with Estonian classical philologist and translator Anne Lill, with whom he had a son, composer Märt-Matis Lill.
+He had a relationship with Estonian classical philologist and translator Anne Lill, with whom he had a son, composer Märt-Matis Lill.